-The Lincoln Award Assessment Centre Experience is the final stage- you need to pass this in order to complete the award!
-Once you have all your activities signed off in your evidence booklet please bring this in to the Careers & Employability Centre and we can book your Pathway Reflection and your Assessment Centre Experience.
+The Assessment Centre Experience is the final stage of the Lincoln Award.
+You will need to pass this in order to complete your award!
+Once you have all your activities signed off in your evidence booklet please bring this into the Careers & Employability Centre and we can book your Pathway Reflection and your Assessment Centre Experience.

-2017/18 Experience Dates
+2018/19 Experience Dates

-What to expect
+What to expect from an Assessment Centre

-The Assessment Centre Experience will include;
+The Assessment Centre Experience will include the following:-

-You will be given a written exercise and an amount of time.
+You will be given a written exercise and a set amount of time.
 This is an individual exercise and you must follow the instructions and complete the tasks.
 These may include exercises such as in-tray or prioritising tasks, proofing some writing for mistakes or asking you to write a summary based on information.
 These exercises are usually designed to test skills such as; ability to prioritise, attention to detail and written communication skills.

 You will be supported throughout the Lincoln Award to attempt the Assessment Centre Experience and you will receive full feedback afterwards.